 - Give people who are speeding plenty of space.
 They are more likely to lose control of their vehicle and maintaining a safe distance is important for your safety.

 - Adjust your own driving accordingly.
 If a driver is following you too closely while speeding, use your judgement and safely steer your vehicle away from them.

 - Don’t be afraid to call the police if you feel like a driver is harassing you and putting you in danger.

 When to Contact a Personal Injury Attorney

 If you or your loved one has been injured due to the negligence of a speeding driver, you could be entitled to damages.
-The attorneys at Leifer Law Firm can review your case and determine what options may be available to you.
+The attorneys at Leifer & Ramirez can review your case and determine what options may be available to you.
 Your injuries could entitle you to receive compensation, but such cases must be filed in a timely manner making it imperative to contact an attorney as soon as possible.
-Contact the Leifer Law Firm today to schedule a consultation at one of our conveniently located Florida offices.
+Contact Leifer & Ramirez today to schedule a consultation at one of our conveniently located Florida offices.